KenKundert/quantiphy/doc/user.rst

     >>> print(total.fixed(prec=2, show_commas=True, strip_zeros=False))
     $11,200,000.00

-You can also use :meth:`quantiphy.Quantity.render` to produce a fixed format, but it does not support all of the options available with *fixed*:
+You can also use :meth:`Quantity.render` to produce a fixed format, but it does not support all of the options available with *fixed*:

 .. code-block:: python

     >>> print(total.render(form='fixed', prec=2))
     $11200000

-Another alternative to *render* is :meth:`quantiphy.Quantity.binary`.
+Another alternative to *render* is :meth:`Quantity.binary`.
 It converts the quantity to a string that uses binary scale factors:

 .. code-block:: python